fourTheorem/static-site-starter/README.md

 3. Access the website at the CloudFront distribution url outputted from the CloudFormation stack

-## Deploying an application using a DNS hosted zone that is not managed by Route53
+## Deploying an application using a domain name that is not managed by Route53
 ![external dns architecture diagram](/%7B%7Bcookiecutter.project_name%7D%7D/architecture-diagrams/external-dns.png)

 1. Set the CloudFormation parameter 'DomainName' to the subdomain of your app (eg. 'example.com')